suricats/surirobot-api-nlp/README.md

 cp src/config.js.example src/config.js
 ```

-Fill src/config.js with your Recast API KEY and choose the server port or use the suri downloader:
+Fill src/config.js with your Recast API KEY, User slug and Bot slug, and choose the server port or use the suri downloader:

  ```
 cp .env.example .env